Quick Start Guide

 Connecting MySQL

-Just like Redis gofr also supports connection to SQL(mysql and postgres) databases based on configuration variables.
+Just like Redis GoFr also supports connection to SQL(MySQL and Postgres) databases based on configuration variables.

 Setup

-Users can run MySQL and create a database locally using the following docker command:
+Users can run MySQL and create a database locally using the following Docker command:

 docker run --name gofr-mysql -e MYSQL_ROOT_PASSWORD=root123 -e MYSQL_DATABASE=test_db -p 3306:3306 -d mysql:8.0.30